Music distribution is the act of displaying your recordings to the physical and digital music stores. We are going to focus on the latter.

 There are many digital distribution companies, and they offer distinctive services with a variety of fees and regulations.
 Take a look at the features and pricing policies and decide which one accommodates your needs and budgets.

 Now it’s time to prepare your recordings and the other supporting files.
 Arrange the submission requirements and register to a music distributor of your choice.
 Hundreds of streaming services are ready to display your music.
-Get ready to boost your career!
+Get ready to boost your career after finish your music school journey with us!